-Partnering with the Global Fund since 2006, (RED) harnesses the power of people and the world’s most iconic brands to fight AIDS.
-Profits from the sale of (RED)-branded products and experiences have generated more than $650 million for Global Fund grants to date, benefiting more than 180 million people in Africa.
-On (RED)'s 15th anniversary, join us in celebrating some of the moments that have marked the movement.
+Partnering with the Global Fund since 2006, (RED) harnesses the power of people and the world’s most iconic brands to fight AIDS and the inequities that allow it to thrive.
+Profits from the sale of (RED)-branded products and experiences have generated $700 million for Global Fund grants to date, benefiting more than 245 million people.
+(RED) celebrated its 15th anniversary last year and recognized some of the moments that have marked the movement.

 26 January 2006